 In collaboration with the University of Maryland Police, the RHA launched a new committee this fall focusing on safety in dorms and around the campus.

-The committee plans to hold events in dorms with guest speakers and develop educational programs aimed at bringing students and police together for interactions in calm, non-confrontational settings.
+The committee plans to create options for events — which could include guest speakers and educational programming — to hall and area councils, with goals including bringing students and police together for interactions in calm, non-confrontational settings.

 It’s a partnership that’s been in the works for a long time, Marsh said.
 He began working on the committee last winter, when he met with University Police’s Sgt.
 Rosanne Hoaas and Deputy Chief David Lloyd.